BridgesLab/PrecisionNutrition/Human Genetics/calcium-cholesterol/ANALYSIS.md

 overlapping arm but only 0.40 in the underpowered one.
 Read Bayesianly and conditional on the causal model, P(γ < 0) ≈ 0.98 and ≈ 0.92.

-**Read:** cholesterol → heel BMD survives explicit modelling of sample overlap and correlated pleiotropy, with ~16–30 % attenuation and substantially wider intervals.
+**Read:** cholesterol → heel BMD is negative and non-null across five estimators spanning both assumption classes, at every threshold, in both exposure arms.
+The effect is real.
+What changes is precision, not direction: the honest interval is roughly −0.09 to −0.01 rather than IVW's −0.078 to −0.056.

-Sample overlap is not the explanation.
-Correlated pleiotropy cannot be *excluded* — not because CAUSE finds evidence for it (q ≈ 0.02–0.03, i.e. 2–3 % of variants) but because CAUSE lacks the power to exclude anything.
+Neither of the two things this arm was built to test turns out to be the explanation for anything.
+Sample overlap is immaterial (0.17 SE) and not reliably detectable.
+Correlated pleiotropy cannot be *excluded* — not because CAUSE finds evidence for it (q ≈ 0.02–0.03) but because CAUSE lacks the power to exclude anything.
+The variation across methods is driven by instrument threshold and by how each handles diffuse balanced pleiotropy.

 This is why the HMGCR cis result (§2, §7) carries the argumentative weight: it is a design these genome-wide polygenic methods cannot address, and cannot undermine.

-**Attenuation in the clean arm is weak instruments, not overlap.** GLGC 2013 has 73 instruments at F = 61 versus GLGC 2021's 432 at F = 129, and weak instruments bias two-sample MR toward the null — a simpler explanation than overlap inflation, and the one the C = I comparison supports.
+**Attenuation in the clean arm is weak instruments, not overlap.** GLGC 2013 has 75 instruments at F = 61 versus GLGC 2021's 443 at F = 129, and weak instruments bias two-sample MR toward the null — a simpler explanation than overlap inflation, and the one both the C = I comparison and the RAPS threshold contrast support.

 ### 4. Mediation MVMR — BMD does not carry the effect
 _Script: `mvmr_analyses.qmd` (spec: `MVMR_Analysis_Specification.md`)._